franciscosanchezoliver/python_base_project/README.md

 # Base Project Template

-This is a template to start a python project
+This is a template to start a python project from scratch

 ## Conf files
 file: **.coverage**